drBenway/pixi-vn-wiki/start/canvas-transition.md

 The `showWithDissolveTransition` function has the following parameters:

 * `alias`: Is the [alias](/start/canvas-alias.md) to identify the component.
-* `image`: The imageUrl or the canvas component.
-If imageUrl is a video, then the VideoSprite is added to the canvas.
+* `image`: The URL/path, array of URL/path or the canvas component.
+If you have initialized the [asset matrix](/start/assets-management.md#initialize-the-asset-matrix-at-project-start), you can use the alias of the texture.
+If URL/path is a video will be added a VideoSprite, else a ImageSprite.
+If you use a array of URL/path will be added a ImageContainer.
 * `props`: The properties of the effect
 * `priority`: ( optional ) The priority of the effect